NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

     {% endif %}

-So the template displays the sequence when given one.
+The template displays the sequence when given one.

-When setting form fields, after setting each field value you need to generate the event that it would be triggered if the user had filled the same form manually.
+When setting form fields, after setting each field value or state you need to generate the event that would be triggered if the user had filled the form manually.
 That will cause the correct form behavior and make the re-run search, if unedited, indistinguishable from the original one.

 This requires study of the events the form responds to (in clustal-multi.js for CLUSTAL) which contains the JQuery event handlers.

 It concerns mostly radio buttons which may change the form's appearance when clicked.

 We see however that for the CLUSTAL sequence there is a '*keyup*' event handler, which examines and processes the sequence and must be called after setting the sequence.
 So for Example 2, we must add in the JQuery file:

     {% if search_dict.sequence %}